forta-network/starter-kits/suspicious-funding-ts/README.md

   - Fired when a new EOA is funded by a suspicious address
   - Severity is always set to "Medium"
   - Type is always set to "Suspicious"
   - Metadata includes:
     - `sender`: The address that sent funds
     - `receiver`: The address that received funds
+    - `origin`: The initial funding source
+    - `hops`: The count of intermediary transactions that occurred between the initial funding source and the final receiver.
+- MALICIOUS-FUNDING
+  - Fired when a new EOA is funded by an address identified in the _True Positive List_
+  - Severity is always set to "Critical"
+  - Type is always set to "Exploit"
+  - Metadata includes:
+    - `sender`: The address that sent funds
+    - `receiver`: The address that received funds